A Search Engine May Cluster Concepts to Better Understand What Pages are About

 A Search Engine May Cluster Concepts to Better Understand What Pages are About

 Filed September 30, 2003

-One embodiment of the present invention provides a system characterizes a document concerning clusters of conceptually related words.
+One embodiment of the present invention provides a system that characterizes a document concerning clusters of conceptually related words.
 Upon receiving a document containing a set of words, the system selects “candidate clusters” of conceptually related words that are related to the set of words.

 These candidate clusters are selected using a model that explains how sets of words are generated from clusters of conceptually related words.
 Next, the system constructs a set of components to characterize the document, wherein the set of components includes components for candidate clusters.
 Each component in the set of components indicates a degree to which a corresponding candidate cluster is related to the set of words.

 Both build upon ways of understanding the meanings behind small groups of text, like you might find in searcher’s query suggestions during a query session, and trying to decide how those blocks of text might be related to each other.

 The benefits of an approach like this can include:

 - Help in guessing at concepts behind a piece of text.
 These concepts might be shown to a searcher during a search to help them better understand the meaning behind the text.

 - Enabling the search engine to compare words and concepts found in a document and a query.
-This can help the search engine come up with an information retrieval scoring function to help rank web pages in search results based upon those concepts.
+This can help the search engine develop an information retrieval scoring function to help rank web pages in search results based upon those concepts.